 Is FAFSA® first come first serve?

-No. However, you should fill out the FAFSA® as soon as possible once it opens for your school year.
+The FAFSA® is the application.
+FAFSA deadlines set by your state and school could have first-come, first-served awarding methods.
+However, you will need to confirm with your school and state.
+It is recommended that you complete your application as soon as possible once it opens for your school year.
 To improve your chances of receiving aid, the earlier you apply the better.

 More>>>FAFSA® DeadlinesIs FAFSA® required?